Esser50K/Hack-Pompy-2018/README.md

 Each screen is implemented as a class, of which must have 3 functions:

 `init` which sets up event listens for the screen.
-This is not done in constructor as just before this the event listeners are completly reset.
+This is not done in constructor as just before this the event listeners are completely reset.

 `update` where the updates happen eg move objects